List of 30 Days of Night comics: 30 Days of Night: Night, Again

-30 Days of Night, Vol. 1: The Beginning of the End
+30 Days of Night, Vol. 1: The Beginning of the End (#1-4)

 For an all-new 30 Days of Night series, fright-master Steve Niles returns to the invention that launched his career, with art by warped genius Sam Kieth.
 For the first time, a brand-new cast of characters is introduced to the universe of 30 Days of Night!
 The reverberations of a vicious vampire attack on Barrow, Alaska, may still be felt as far away as sunny Los Angeles, where a curious lady known as Alice Blood strives to locate confirmation of vampire existence.

-30 Days of Night, Vol. 2: Blood-Stained Looking Glass
+30 Days of Night, Vol. 2: Blood-Stained Looking Glass (#5-8)

 As the sun sets over a small Alaskan village, never to rise again for a month, a new evil emerges from the shadows to frighten the residents...
 However, after a succession of bizarre occurrences and gruesome murders, the question becomes: what lurks in the shadows?
 30 Days of Night is back in an all-new reworking that will titillate the imagination while terrifying the senses!

-30 Days of Night, Vol. 3: Run, Alice, Run
+30 Days of Night, Vol. 3: Run, Alice, Run (#9-12)

 To conclude the series all must embrace who and what they are as a war between the living and the undead has begun.
 Armies are being raised and targets being set.
 All that stands between life and chaos are a handful of Federal agents.

+30 Days of Night: Falling Sun (#1-3)

+A revival and return to Barrow story written by Rodney Barnes and designed by Chris Shehan with story consultation done by Steve Niles.
+The town of Barrow, Alaska, has survived vampires before.
+But over two decades after the first terrifying vampire attack, when the long polar night falls, it's no longer just vampires stalking the darkness for revenge…and no one is safe in this horror graphic novel.

+30 Days of Night

+2017 6-issue reimagining of the series.